sensedeep/senselogs/README.md

 ### Benchmarks

-Because SenseLogs was designed exclusively for serverless, it does not carry unnecesary enterprise logging burdens and is blazing fast for serverless logging tasks.
+Because SenseLogs was designed exclusively for serverless, it does not carry unnecessary enterprise logging burdens and is blazing fast for serverless logging tasks.

 Here are the results of benchmarks against the self-claimed fastest logger [Pino](https://github.com/pinojs/pino).